prikhi/hkhue/README.md

 * Basic usage
   * Query light status - id, name, on/off, color, brightness
   * Scan for new lights
-  * Support using light names as arguments instead of ID numbers
-    * Change flag to string type, check if name first, if not & all digits check if valid id.
-    * Keep cache of name->id in daemon, reference when passed name as arg, if not exists, update cache & check again, print error if not
   * Create/run preset scenes
     * Scenes on Hue Bridge or in own database?
     * Play scene but don't change current brightness!